tony-w/UnityKickstart/jollytopdown/README.md

 A `Player` has an `OnCollected(Collectable collectable)` function that is intentionally stubbed out (empty).
 Feel free to use this for whatever you like!

+### PlayerController

+The controller is actually the only place where controls are explicitly differentiated between one player and another.
+The attribute `PlayerNumber` is used to determine which set of controls to use to control the attached `Player`.

 ### FollowPlayers

 This behavior is attached to the main camera and does very simple camera-following.
 It smoothly